falkhevichiosif/picoinproject/README.md

 ## About

-PICoin is a digital asset project focused on public access to capital and long-term value growth.
+The PICoin Project is a digital asset project focused on public access to capital and long-term value growth.

 The ecosystem is built on Stellar infrastructure and designed around collective participation, transparent treasury architecture, and sustainable long-term development.